Alice Faye: Marriage and radio career

-Faye's first marriage, to Tony Martin in 1937, ended in divorce in 1940; both had busy careers that monopolized most of their time, leaving few opportunities for togetherness.
+Faye's first marriage, to Tony Martin in 1937, ended in divorce in 1940; both had busy careers that made it difficult for them to have opportunities for togetherness.
 In May 1941, she married bandleader Phil Harris.
 Their marriage, one of the most successful in Hollywood, became a plotline in the hit radio comedy, The Jack Benny Program, where for 16 years Harris was a regular cast member.

-The couple had two daughters, Alice (b.
-1942) and Phyllis (b.
-1944), along with Harris's adopted son from his first marriage, Phil Harris, Jr. (1935–2001).
+The couple had two daughters along with Harris's adopted son from his first marriage.
 Faye and Harris began working in radio together as Faye's film career declined.
 First, they teamed to host a variety show on NBC, The Fitch Bandwagon, in 1946.
 The Harrises' gently tart comedy sketches made them the show's stars.
 By 1948, Fitch was replaced as sponsor by Rexall, the pharmaceutical company, and the show, now a strictly situation comedy with a music interlude each from husband and wife, was renamed The Phil Harris-Alice Faye Show.

-Harris's comic talent was already familiar through his tenure on Jack Benny's radio shows for Jell-o and Lucky Strike.
+Harris's comic talent was already familiar through his tenure on Jack Benny's radio shows for Jell-O and Lucky Strike.
 From 1936 to 1952, he played Benny's wisecracking, jive-talking, hipster bandleader.
 With their own show revamped to a sitcom, bandleader-comedian Harris and singer-actress Faye played themselves, raising two precocious children in slightly zany situations, mostly involving Harris's band guitarist Frank Remley (Elliott Lewis), obnoxious delivery boy Julius Abruzzio (Walter Tetley, familiar as nephew Leroy on The Great Gildersleeve), Robert North as Faye's fictitious deadbeat brother, Willie, and sponsor's representative Mr. Scott (Gale Gordon), and usually involving bumbling, malaproping Harris needing to be rescued by Faye.

 The Harrises' two daughters were played on radio by Jeanine Roose and Anne Whitfield; written mostly by Ray Singer and Dick Chevillat; the show stayed on NBC radio as a fixture until 1954.

 Faye's singing ballads and swing numbers in her honeyed contralto voice was a regular highlight of the show, as was her knack for tart one-liners equal to those of her husband.
 The show's running gags also included references to Alice's wealth from her film career ("I'm only trying to protect the wife of the money I love" was a typical Harris drollery), and occasional barbs by Faye aimed at her rift with Zanuck, usually referencing Fallen Angel.

 In its early years, the Harris-Faye radio show ranked among the top-10 radio programs in the country.
 The radio show also provided Faye with the perfect balance between show business and home life; since radio only required her to be present for a read-through and the live broadcast, Faye was still able to spend most of her time at home with her daughters.